advance100/doc_webpack/code-splitting.md

 });
 ```

 `require.include` can be useful if a module is in multiple child chunks.
-A `require.include` in the parent would include the module and the instances of the modules in the chunk chunks would disappear.
+A `require.include` in the parent would include the module and the instances of the modules in the child chunks would disappear.